beam-italia/elixir-plug-api-example/README.md

 ## Improvements to be done

-    1) Extract DB configuration
-    2) Extract http port
+    1) Extract http port
-    3) Use a pool_boy to handle db connections
+    2) Use a pool_boy to handle db connections
-    4) App.users should return not a list but a structure
+    3) App.users should return not a list but a structure